cybervisiontech/cdap-packs/etl-pack/README.rst

     Iterator<Record> read(KEY_TYPE key, VALUE_TYPE value);
   }

-The example below shows the implementation of a standard ``MetadataSource``, showing how easy it is to implement a custom source:
+The example below is the implementation of a ``MetadataSource``, showing how easy it is to implement a custom source:

 .. code:: java